Where can family members go for information on treatment options?

 How do I help someone in denial?

 Addicts will often to great lengths to hide their problem.
-Whilst you may have tried to challenge their behaviour, and received an angry or defensive reaction in return, their denial and dishonesty serve to fuel their addiction further.
+Whilst you may have tried to challenge their behavior, and received an angry or defensive reaction in return, their denial and dishonesty serve to fuel their addiction further.
 This is when professional help can make a crucial impact.
 We can provide a structured intervention programme that could make a huge difference to you and your family.
 Please speak to us today for support and guidance.